 Many babies will manage to bottle feed but some also have difficulty with a bottle with dribbling and spurting milk out from the sides of their mouths.

-Treatment is not necessary if your baby has a piece of skin connecting the underside of their tongue to the floor of their mouth, but they can feed without any problems.
+Treatment is not necessary if your baby has a piece of skin connecting the underside of their tongue to the floor of their mouth.
+They can feed without any problems.

 If feeding is affected, the tongue-tie needs to be divided.